numansenlik/numansenlik/README.md

 Front-End Devoloper
 -------------------

-Since my final year of university, which has been approximately 1.5 years ago, I have been immersed in the world of coding, with a primary focus on React.js.
+Since my final year of university, which has been approximately 1.5 years ago, I have been immersed in the world of coding, with a primary focus on JavaScript .
 During this period, I have established a solid foundation in web development and honed my skills in creating dynamic and responsive user interfaces.

 * 🌍  I'm based in Bursa / Turkey
 * ✉️  You can contact me at [numansenlik@gmail.com](mailto:numansenlik@gmail.com)